LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

-As opposed to an accounts-based blockchain (e.g. Ethereum) which holds one single value representing the active balance of an address, addresses in Cardano can hold multiple transaction outputs and it is up to the wallet to calculate the active balance from the current set of UTxOs.
+As opposed to an accounts-based blockchain (e.g. Ethereum) which holds one single value representing the active balance of an address, addresses in Cardano can be the destination of multiple transaction outputs, and it is up to the wallet to calculate the active balance by summing the current set of UTxOs.
 This parallels with cash-based accounting where the holder's active balance is the sum of all the notes in their wallet.

 Although it may seem like unnecessary complexity, this model provides a more elegant, performant and deterministic model to